ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 - **MUST** set the value of the `parentKey` to a value identifying the storage unit that contains the data of the mountpoint.
   For file-based backend plugins, this means setting the value of `parentKey` to an absolute filename.
-- **MAY** set metadata on `parentKey`, if encoding the information required for the following phases is too hard to encode in a single string value.
+- **MAY** set metadata on `parentKey`, if it is not suitable to encode the information required for the following phases as a single string.
 - **MUST** check whether the data was changed since the last `get` operation.
   The result of this check is given to `libelektra-kdb` via the return value of the `get` function.
 - **MUST** ensure that errors in the storage phases can be safely rolled back and that the `set` operation does not affect concurrent operations.